klassenjs/deviation/README.md

 input deviation was, the output deviation matched.
 So if you see someone with 1.5KHz deviation on the repeater output, that's pretty darn close to their actual deviation.

-Let me know how it works for you.